BenjWinstone/terminal-code-Telemetry-Off/README.md

-  --size <fraction>     The % a new split will take up (0.2 to 0.95) --timing              Report how long each stage of this open took --review              Open on the source control panel
+  --size <fraction>     The % a new split will take up (0.2 to 0.95) --timing              Report how long each stage of this open took --review              Open on the source control panel --ssh <user@host>     Run terminal-code on an ssh server

 Commands, each as the first argument:
   --shortcut-setup      Resolve shortcut conflicts between terminal-code and the current terminal